 I ended up getting a response from one guy on one of those forums.
 He wasn’t looking for a writer; he was looking to basically be a jerk.
 He wrote that he didn’t like my presentation and that no one would ever hire me as a writer if that’s all I could do.

-With that being said, not every webpage is going to be pleasant for everyone.
-And not every style is supposed to be the same either.
-My SEO website looks like it does because I wanted it to look that way.
-Every page is outlined the same, and the menu is in the same place on each page.
-I marked a couple of my products on each page also; that’s fair, since they’re my products.
+With that being said, not every website is going to be pleasant for everyone; not every style is supposed to be the same either.This site looks like it does because I wanted it to look that way; many of you know how much I love red. 🙂